jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 ## Ethereum Events Attestation
 We want to store events from the smart contracts of our bridge onto Namada.
 We need to have consensus on these events, we will only include those that have been seen and validated by at least 2/3 of the staking validators in the blockchain storage.

-A valid message should correspond to the ICS20 fungible token packet.
+A valid message should roughly correspond to the ICS20 fungible token packet.
 That is to say it should be of the form:
 ```rust
 struct EthEvent {
     denom: String,